 - Code of Practice for the inspection and cleaning of customer water storage tanks

 Licensing and Compliance

 The Health, Safety, Environment (HSE) Department is also responsible for:

-- Work closely with Licensing and Compliance Dept. to monitor HSE data from the sector in order to ensure compliance to the applicable regulations, guidelines and standards; undertake audits and investigations as required
+- Work closely with Licensing and Compliance Section to monitor HSE data from the sector in order to ensure compliance with the applicable regulations, guidelines and standards; and undertake audits and investigations as required.

-DoE is to ensure the protection of the environment as a priority in all operations in the Energy Sector through monitoring the environmental performance of all licensees - and to set the applicable regulations and guidelines.
+DoE puts environment protection as a priority in all operations in the Energy Sector, through monitoring the environmental performance of all licensees - and set required regulations and guidelines.
 The Fuel Storage Tank Regulations (2009) were established to protect the environment from surface and groundwater pollution and any effects this may have on public health.

 The DoE works closely with the Environment Agency - Abu Dhabi to ensure compliance with all regulations and agreed protocols within the energy sector.
-It is also committed taking part of consultations in all related environmental matters.
+It is also committed to being part of the consultation process on all relevant environmental matters.

-The performance of all of the DoE’s licensees is carefully monitored through regular data submissions, an incident reporting system, audits and inspections, as well as regular meetings.
+The performance of all DoE’s licensees is carefully monitored through regular data submissions, an incident reporting system, audits and inspections, as well as regular meetings.